oneyanshi/csc521/python-quirk/README.md

 where `app.q` is the quirk file that you would like to lex.

 ##parser.py
+> Interestingly enough, the parser.py will read in all of the tokens but the program is not fully parsed through if there's a second line?
+Or even more than one line in the program ...

 The parser's standard input takes in a stream of tokens from the lexer (I have left within the program test cases/test tokens for debugging purposes).
 The parser is responsible for building a parser tree via an algorithm that works iteratively.
 In other words, functions will call on other functions within itself, thus cutting back on work and code.
 Thanks to Professor Josh McCoy's base, the parser can be relatively easy to understand.

 The tree is built based on Quirk's grammar.
 Each function represents a grammar rule.
 For example: